Dimension 68000

-The Dimension 68000 is a microcomputer introduced by the Micro Craft Corporation in 1983 that sought to emulate the Apple II, the IBM PC, and various CP/M-centric computers through a family of coprocessor expansion cards and emulation software.
+The Dimension 68000 is a microcomputer introduced by the Micro Craft Corporation in 1983 that emulates the Apple II, the IBM PC, and various CP/M-centric computers through a family of coprocessor expansion cards and emulation software.
 The Dimension 68000 can also run as a standalone computer based on the Motorola 68000 from which it gets its namesake.
 The computer is mostly the brainchild of Mike Carpenter, a former executive of a scientific instrument manufacturer who incorporated Micro Craft in Dallas, Texas, to develop the Dimension 68000.
 It had a market lifespan of three years and received mixed, mostly positive, reception from the technology press.
 Criticism was leveled at the $6,250 price tag for the computer with the full deck of coprocessor cards, as well as the extent of the emulation power of those cards.